Ptosis in Everett, WA

 - Reduced vision (with severe drooping)

-Since ptosis caused by aging is usually gradual, a sudden onset of symptoms is greater cause for concern.
+Since Ptosis caused by aging is usually gradual, a sudden onset of symptoms is a greater cause for concern.
 If you are concerned you may be experiencing symptoms, please call Physicians Eye Clinic today to schedule an appointment.

 Ptosis is usually diagnosed by an ophthalmologist, who can also usually determine the cause of the problem.
 In order to perform a comprehensive eye examination, the doctor may test visual acuity, perform visual field testing, a slit-lamp examination, and/or a tension test for myasthenia gravis.

-If there is a suspicion of an underlying systemic disease, the patient will be referred to an internist or other physician for further investigation prior to treatment.
+If there is a suspicion of an underlying systemic disease, the patient will be referred to an internist or other physicians for further investigation prior to treatment.

 How Does Droopy Eye Treatment Help Sagging Eyes?